PVSaiHarshith/mywebclass-agile-docs/documentation/templates/theme/initiatives/epics/stories/tasks/task_template.md

 Status: Not Started

 Notes: Dependent on completion of development tasks.

+Testing:
+- Unit testing by development team using pytest
+- End-to-end testing by Quality Assurance Team using Playwright
+- Manual testing by Quality Assurance Team